Luv Ni Love Storys: Plot

 Later, Luv and Mishti meet again at his house when she doesn't recognize him and mistakes him as servant but Luv catches Mishti's attention by his witty sense and cooking skills, they become quick friends.
 As time passes, Mishti learns that Luv is a good man and his point of view on women is quite different from others.
 Luv starts developing feelings for Mishti as he thinks she also likes him, he mockingly tells her that he will help her elope with the guy she loves when Mishti tells him that she loves a guy like Luv, which increases his hopes.
 However on the engagement ceremony of Luv's sister, Sweetu, he discovers that Mishti loves a boy called Prem (the guy she told about Luv to, he's the one like Luv).
 She requests Luv to flee her for Prem as her family won't allow her to marry him.
 A heavy-hearted, Luv decides to help Mishti to run off with her lover.
 He also manages to convince Mishti's family to accept Mishti and Prem.
 This is how Luv's first love remains one-sided.

 Later, Luv moves to Mumbai.
-There he dates multiple girls but none is his type.
+There he goes on dates with multiple girls but none are his type.
 Later, he meets another girl, again his neighbour, Sonam and they become friends.
 Sonam and Luv spend most of time together. when they're invited into a wedding of Sonam's best friend's sister as wedding photographer, on the way to there, Luv starts liking Sonam (because again such events happen in which Sonam gets possessive for Luv etc.) but when Luv confesses his feelings, Sonam angrily rejects him and decides to break the friendship, to which, Luv confronts Sonam and leaves Mumbai.
 Again this love story remains one-sided.